electron/electron/docs/tutorial/snapcraft.md

 ```

 If you have an existing build pipeline, you can use `electron-installer-snap`
 programmatically.
-For more information, see the [API docs][snapcraft-syntax].
+For more information, see the [Snapcraft API docs][snapcraft-syntax].

 ```js
 const snap = require('electron-installer-snap')